Charles Darwin University

 Entry requirements

-To be considered for admission to this course, applicants must have successfully completed a recognised bachelor's degree, graduate certificate, graduate diploma, master's degree or an equivalent international qualification.
+- Successful completion of a recognised bachelor's degree, graduate certificate, graduate diploma, master's degree, or equivalent international qualification.

 English language requirements